 While text, phone and IVR may be the most obvious communication channels, the list of digital channels keeps growing.
 As a result, members are looking for multichannel options so they can choose the channel that meets their needs at the moment.

-The Carenet Health OpenMed network platform offers a number of digital communication capabilities and asynchronous scheduling opportunities to help boost HEDIS outreach and close care gaps.
-The platform includes patented appointment-scheduling technology and a proprietary network of 5.5 million providers with no integration required.
+The Carenet Health’s digital platform offers a number of digital communication capabilities and asynchronous scheduling opportunities to help boost HEDIS outreach and close care gaps.

 Moreover, the platform is unique in that it drives both member and provider action and ensures continuity of care by leveraging: